Anusha-Manjunath-03/Handwritten-Text-Recognition/README.md

 It consists of plenty of handwritten words from different authors.
 CRNN and AlexNet models have been built.
 CTC loss function is used for both the models.
-Accuracy obtained for CRNN on test samples is 73.44% and on AlexNet is 34.37%
+Accuracy obtained for CRNN on test samples is 73.44% and on AlexNet is 34.37% The project is being extended to build a new model for comparison.
+VGG16 is implemented which is giving an accuracy of 65% on test set.